Frequently Asked Questions

 For genomics data, the NDA supports FASTQ, BAM, VCF and PLINK files.

-For submitting omics data to NDA, you must harmonize to NDA omics standards, which involves the following: (1) submit the details of each of your experiments (see here); (2) submit sample metadata in an NDA formatted data structure data structure (see here); (3) submit subject data in an NDA formatted structure (here); and (4) upload raw and analyzed files using the Validation and Upload tool (here).
+For submitting omics data to NDA, you must harmonize to NDA omics standards, which involves the following: (1) submit the details of each of your experiments (see here); (2) submit sample metadata in an NDA formatted data structure (see here); (3) submit subject data in an NDA formatted structure (here); and (4) upload files using the Validation and Upload tool (here).

 The Data Dictionary is a collection of all measures, instruments, and assessments currently harmonized in the NDA through the definition of a standard data structure.
 See the full Data Dictionary for a list of these definitions, and click on one to enter its individual structure page and view defined elements.
 These can be referenced when formatting your data collection tools to streamline the submission process, or downloaded as blank templates to be filled in and uploaded directly to the NDA.
 Data cannot be uploaded until a corresponding data structure is defined in the Data Dictionary.